 Any success we have comes from the talent and dedication of our staff.
 Staff at KAA are reflective, committed professionals, willing to do whatever it takes for our students to achieve the best results.
-This role is an opportunity to join a high-performing staff team and help shape the continued growth and expansion of KAA over the coming years.
+This role is an opportunity to join a high-performing staff team and make a significant contribution to our ongoing work.

 As Principal, there is no higher priority for me than the recruitment and development of staff.
-We are a people business, first and foremost.
-We understand that we ask a lot from staff, but in return we provide extensive support and development opportunities, and the space to extend your skills in one of the best academies in the UK.
+Like any school, we are a "people business" first and foremost.
+We understand that we ask a lot from staff, but in return we provide extensive support and development opportunities and the space to extend your skills more so than you would find elsewhere.